 The Chinese zodiac sign monkey is the ninth sign of the 12 animal zodiac signs.
+It's not just a random choice that the animal monkey and the zodiac monkey share the same traits.

 Chinese Zodiac Sign Monkey